briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

-10. _(j)_ If within thirty (30) days from the date the Building Inspector sends a statement of charges and costs incurred to the last known address of the property owner or the tax mailing address listed at the Fiscal Officer’s office as the custodian of the real property tax records for Cuyahoga County, the owner fails to pay for the costs of removal, repair, alteration, securing or boarding or of inspections of violations that have not been remedied, including, but not
+10. _(j)_ If within thirty (30) days from the date the Building Inspector sends a statement of charges and costs incurred to the last known address of the property owner or the tax mailing address listed at the Fiscal Officer's office as the custodian of the real property tax records for Cuyahoga County, the owner fails to pay for the costs of removal, repair, alteration, securing or boarding or of inspections of violations that have not been remedied, including, but not